Letitia Christian Tyler: Marriage and family

 Tyler did accompany her husband while he served as the governor of Virginia.
-As the governor's wife, she worked as a hostess in the state's capital.
+As the governor's wife, she worked as a hostess in the state's capital, Richmond.
 Despite her husband's insistence, she did not join him in Washington when he was elected to the United States Congress.
 She opted to stay in Virginia, as the plantation needed further management and she did not wish to live in the poor conditions provided by Washington, D.C.
 She accompanied her husband to Washington only once, in the winter of 1828–1829.
 Tyler generally deferred to her husband, but she made one significant exception when he suggested sending their eldest daughter to a Catholic school, which Tyler adamantly refused.

-Tyler's health was poor throughout her life, and the Tyler's oldest child, Mary, was responsible for monitoring her when John was away.
+Tyler's health was poor throughout her life, and the Tylers' oldest child, Mary, was responsible for monitoring her when John was away.
 Tyler's health was worsened by the toll of several pregnancies and the burden of her husband often being away.
-He stepped away from politics twice, in 1821 and in 1836, to be closer to her.
-The Tylers moved to Williamsburg, Virginia in 1837.
-In 1839, Tyler suffered a stroke that left her infirm, and her health deteriorated over the following years.
+By 1827, her poor health had become a constant, and she was plagued by regular headaches.
+Attempts were made to treat her illness with trips to the Greenbrier spring.
+Her husband stepped away from politics twice, in 1821 and in 1836, to be closer to her.

+The Tylers moved to Williamsburg, Virginia, in 1837.
+In 1839, Tyler had a stroke that left her disabled, and her health deteriorated over the following years.
 Most of her time after her stroke was spent reading the Bible and her prayer book.
 By this point in her life, these were the only two books that she would read.
 She did, however, continue to oversee affairs at the plantation.
-After her son Robert married, Tyler developed a close bond with her daughter-in-law Priscilla Cooper Tyler.
+After her son Robert married, Tyler developed a close bond with his wife Priscilla Cooper Tyler.